Tartiflette

 About this recipe

-The name comes from tartifla, the Savoyard word for potato, which tells you the dish’s Alpine roots even if the recipe itself is relatively recent.
-The Savoie region in the French Alps has always built its cooking around the ingredients available in a mountain environment: potatoes, onions, cured pork, and the rich, washed-rind cheeses that the region produces in abundance.
+The name comes from “tartifla,” the Savoyard word for potato, which gives you the Alpine roots.
+The Savoie region has always built its cooking around what was available in a mountain environment: potatoes, onions, cured pork, and the rich washed-rind cheeses the region makes so well.

-The french tartiflette draws direct inspiration from a much older local recipe called péla, a simple gratin of potatoes, onions, and cheese cooked in a long-handled pan over an open fire.
-Péla existed long before Reblochon was specifically incorporated into it.
-The Syndicat Interprofessionnel du Reblochon took that tradition, formalised a recipe around their cheese, named it tartiflette, and promoted it through ski resorts in the 1980s.
-The timing was perfect.
-Après-ski culture was growing, people wanted hearty, communal food after a day on the slopes, and potato tartiflette delivered exactly that.
+Tartiflette draws direct inspiration from a much older local recipe called péla, a simple gratin of potatoes, onions, and cheese cooked in a long-handled pan over an open fire.
+Péla existed long before Reblochon was part of it.
+The Syndicat Interprofessionnel du Reblochon took that tradition, formalised a recipe around their cheese, named it tartiflette, and pushed it through ski resorts in the 1980s.
+Après-ski culture was growing, people wanted hearty food after a day on the slopes, and potato tartiflette was exactly that.

-Reblochon is a semi-soft washed-rind cheese from the Savoie region, made from raw cow’s milk and aged for a minimum of two weeks.
-It has a pale orange rind, a creamy interior, and a flavour that is mild, slightly nutty, and deeply savoury.
-When it melts over potato tartiflette in a hot oven, it becomes something completely different from the cold cheese: liquid, rich, and fragrant in a way that few other cheeses achieve.
+Reblochon is a semi-soft washed-rind cheese from the Savoie, made from raw cow’s milk and aged for at least two weeks.
+It has a pale orange rind, a creamy interior, and a flavour that is mild, slightly nutty, and very savoury.
+I find myself tempted every time to have a piece cold before it goes on the tartiflette, but I’m always a little disappointed.
+It’s fine, but a bit bland compared to the rich, fragrant flavour you get when it melts.
+Completely unique, and absolutely delicious.

-The tartiflette cheese question comes up for people outside France who can’t find Reblochon easily.
-The honest answer is that nothing replicates it exactly, but a good Brie or Camembert gives you a similar melting quality and a comparable flavour profile.
+If you’re outside France and can’t find Reblochon easily, nothing replicates it exactly, but a good Brie or Camembert gives you a similar melting quality and a comparable flavour.
 Some people use Raclette, which is firmer and less aromatic but melts beautifully.
-The dish is worth making with a substitute rather than not making at all.
+Make it with a substitute rather than not making it at all.

 The lardons

-This recipe uses vegetarian lardons, which work better here than you might expect.
+As all my recipes are vegetarian, I use vegetarian lardons for this French tartiflette, which works better than you might expect.
 The smoky, salty bite they provide is what matters in a potato tartiflette, and good vegetarian versions deliver exactly that without the dish losing its character.
 Cook them properly before the dish goes into the oven, giving them enough time in the pan for the edges to colour and the smokiness to develop.
 Vegetarian lardons can release less fat than traditional ones, so a small knob of butter in the pan helps with browning and adds the richness the dish needs.

-Tartiflette needs a baking dish that holds the layers securely, distributes heat evenly across the base, and goes from oven to table without losing heat quickly.
-I use the Le Creuset baking dish for this recipe.
+When my husband makes Tartiflette, he takes the Staub cast iron cocotte out of the larder.
+This dish holds the layers securely, distributes heat evenly across the base, and goes from oven to table when we have guests.
 The stoneware retains heat brilliantly, which means the tartiflette stays bubbling and hot at the table long after it comes out of the oven.
-The size is right for four generous portions, the depth holds the layers of potato and cheese without overflowing, and it looks good enough to serve from directly.
-For a dish this rustic and generous, bringing the whole thing to the table and letting people serve themselves is the right approach.
+The size is right for four portions, the depth holds the layers of potato and cheese without overflowing.
+For a dish this rustic and generous, bringing the whole thing to the table and letting people serve themselves just feels right to me.

 How to eat tartiflette

-In the Savoie region, tartiflette is après-ski food, eaten after a day on the slopes with cold hands and a serious appetite.
-It needs nothing alongside it except a green salad with a sharp mustard vinaigrette to cut through the richness, and a glass of Savoie white wine, something crisp and mineral that doesn’t compete with the cheese.
+In the Savoie, tartiflette is après-ski food, eaten after a day on the slopes with cold hands and a big appetite.
+It needs nothing alongside it except a green salad with a sharp mustard vinaigrette to cut through the richness, and a glass of Savoie white wine, something crisp and mineral.

-It reheats well the following day, though the cheese firms up slightly and the texture changes.
+It reheats well the next day, though the cheese firms up a little and the texture changes.
 Still very good, just different.
-Some people argue the second day version is better.
-They are not wrong.
+Some people say the second-day version is better.
+They’re not wrong.

 Leave your thoughts